fanonwue/go-short-link/docs/admin.md

 ## Special redirection names

 The application supports several different, keyword-like special redirection names.
-Refer to the following [](#special-redirection-names-table) for an overview.
+Refer to the following [](#special-redirection-names-table) table for an overview.
 In the examples, assume that the server is available via `https://redirect.example.com`.

 (special-redirection-names-table)=
 :::{table} Special redirection names